ahtiap/Quiz/ReadME.md

 * It uses Javascript to synamicly switch between question and displays ,track scores and users initials.
+  * The app will play a sound indicating if answer was right or wrong
+  * All history of the score is stored in local Storage and can be accessed by clicking on 'View Highscore'

 * The application uses bootstrap grid system to be resonsive to the different devices sizes.